 Chatbots are being hyped as the next big thing in marketing.
 They should, marketers insist, be an integral part not just of customer service, but of your entire content marketing strategy.

-In fact, they should be talked about by every part of the business, every customer touchpoint, and even B2B interfaces of your industry or company internal processes.
-However, just list any new technology, chatbots are overhyped and the C-suite has no clear picture of how useful they will be in the end.
+In fact, far beyond marketing, they have use cases in every department of your business, every customer touchpoint, and even B2B interfaces of your industry or company internal processes.
+However, just like any new technology, chatbots are somewhat overhyped and the C-suite has no clear picture of how useful they will be in the end.

 The Low Hanging Fruit

 The easiest applications for chatbots are without doubt high-structured, repetitive information such as that contained in standard customer service dialogues.
 Whether it is information about your opening hours, making simple reservations, finding the location of offices or getting a step-by-step guide through bureaucratic processes, this is information any chatbot can give in a reliable way.

 “When will my order arrive”, “can I make an appointment on Thursday at 2 pm”, “is this item available in red”, “what is the balance on my credit card account” should all be easily programmable responses.
 Experts estimate that over 70% of calls pertaining to information contained in FAQs or customer service manuals can be easily and quickly transferred to a chatbot API.
 Agents are taking their time to answer questions, while customers with much more pressing requests are made to wait: here the chatbot has a clear use case and offers immediate benefits.

 In other words, chatbots should be used to remove large volume questions with standard answers from the queue.